 What Native Tribes Lived In North Carolina

 The story of North Carolina is not complete without understanding the rich heritage of its Native American tribes.
 Their presence shaped the land, their traditions influenced the culture, and their resilience echoes through time.
-Exploring their history reveals a tapestry of unique societies, each with its own customs, beliefs, and contributions.
+In real terms, exploring their history reveals a tapestry of unique societies, each with its own customs, beliefs, and contributions.
 Understanding who these tribes were, where they lived, and how they interacted with their environment offers a profound insight into the complex narrative of the state's past.

 Main Subheading